Family Encyclopedia >> Food

 How to

-1. Take some fresh parsley.
+1. Grab a handful of fresh parsley.

 2. Finely chop the parsley.